 Mandvi (60) would have less phytoplankton diversity and abundance due to its open coastal nature with high turbulent waters and high turbidity.
 Mundra (75) and Sanghi (73), on the other hand, reported higher diversity and abundance due to the presence of a mangrove-lined creek and nutrient influx from nearby Mangrove areas.
 Seasonally, the monsoon season had slightly less diversity than the winter and summer seasons, which could be due to accelerated TSS levels brought in by terrestrial runoff.
 Usually, higher diversity dominated by diatoms exhibits higher photosynthetic rates and is related to water temperature and salinity (Duarte et al., 2006).

-The high species diversity (78 taxa) reported during the study could be attributed to the low water speed and high stability of the water column, which is consistent with other notable studies conducted along the Gujarat coast, such as Jiyalal Ram et al. (1988), Nair (2002), Saravanakumar et al. (2008), Joshi et al., (2019), Ramamurthy & Dhawan, (1963) and Thakur et al (2015).
+The high species diversity (78 taxa) reported during the study could be attributed to the low water speed and high stability of the water column, which is consistent with other notable studies conducted along the Gujarat coast, such as Jiyalal Ram et al. (1988), Nair (2002), Saravanakumar et al (2008), Joshi et al., (2019), Ramamurthy & Dhawan, (1963) and Thakur et al (2015).

 K dominance curve: